About Us

 Diver

-- The incorporation of traditional fishing grounds into Marine Protected Areas; and
+- The establishment of Marine Protected Areas over traditional fishing grounds

 To learn more about how the fishery is managed refer to Victorian Fishery Authority (VFA) – Victorian Wild Harvest Abalone Fishery Management Plan